 For further information regarding admission to other year groups please contact us.

-Alternatively please call Northamptonshire County Council on 0300 1261000 for more information on the admissions process.
+Alternatively please call North Northamptonshire Council on 0300 1263000 for more information on the admissions process.

-We currently have places for 114 children, 65 during the morning session and 65 in the afternoon.
-16 places are available for fulltime attendance.
+We currently have 65 FTE places (65 during the morning session and 65 in the afternoon).

-Children may be registered from the beginning of the academic year in which they turn two.
-You will be issued with a receipt.
+Children may be registered from birth and you will be issued with a receipt.
 A letter will be sent to you in May, prior to your child starting in September, to confirm that a place has been allocated.

 A parent’s meeting will be held at the end of June allowing you to meet the FS1 staff.
 You will be notified about ‘Transition Day’ when your child can visit school with you, during a morning or afternoon, according to the place offered.